shoniisrael/base-netlify-nextjs/README.md

 ### Build

-To build an optimized production build use:
+To build and export an optimized production build to /out folder use:

 ```bash
 npm run build
 ```

-The output displays information about each route.
+The output displays information about each route and generates an /out directory, which can be served by any static hosting service or CDN.

 ### Production